 Henri’s childhood was a parade of illness and instability — his parents separated after the death of his younger brother, and Henri was raised in a large part by nurses and nannies.
-Relief arrived in the form of René Princeteau, a friend of the family, who became Henri’s first art instructor — teaching him to drawing and paint the horses he could no longer ride.
+Relief arrived in the form of René Princeteau, a friend of the family, who became Henri’s first art instructor — teaching him to draw and paint the horses he could no longer ride.

 The Bohemian Painter

 At age 18 Toulouse-Lautrec moved to Paris.
 He was in constant pain and walked with a cane — but the young artist had honed a sharp wit and sharper ambition.
 He began his formal training in the studio of Fernand Cormon, shoulder to shoulder with Vincent van Gogh and Émile Bernard.
-The three friends sank into bohemian life, wandering the streets to paint during the day, discovering prostitutes and absinth bars at night.
+The three friends sank into bohemian life, wandering the streets to paint during the day, discovering prostitutes and absinthe bars at night.

-In the smokey underbelly of Paris, Toulouse-Lautrec found his people.
+In the smoky underbelly of Paris, Toulouse-Lautrec found his people.
 For the first time the reject aristocrat met people as disillusioned as himself — pleasure seekers and escapists, the poor and grotesque.
 His paintings of this world are incredibly vivid — a hedonist milieu of circus performers and revelers.
 His fellow impressionists painted quiet river afternoons and introspective dancers, Toulouse-Lautrec painted the party.
 It was hip-hop, it was crunk.

 - wikipedia.org: Henri de Toulouse-Lautrec